Optimal metric regularity in General Relativity follows from the RT-equations by elliptic regularity theory in $L^p$-spaces: Preliminaries

 Our analysis of an iteration scheme below requires an existence theory for the first order Cauchy-Riemann type equations \eqref{PDE3} and \eqref{PDE4} of the RT-equations \eqref{PDE1} - \eqref{PDE4}, the case when $\vec{A}$ is a $1$-form.
 For this we are free to impose whatever boundary conditions are sufficient for a suitable existence theory.
-The following special case of Theorem 7.4 in \cite{Dac}, which gives a refinement of Gaffney's inequality (\ref{Gaffney}) for $1$-forms and $0$-forms, with certain boundary conditions, provides the existence theorem sufficient for our purposes.
-(Again, assume throughout that $\partial\Omega$ is smooth and regular.) \\
+The following special case of Theorem 7.4 in \cite{Dac} provides the existence theorem required to address the first order system, equations \eqref{PDE3} - \eqref{PDE4}, in our iteration scheme.